aloxe/huwindty/src/pages/documentation/navigation.md

     </li>
 ```

-### Next loops on collections for nested pages
+### Next loop on collections for nested pages

-For each entry `renderNavItem(entry)` will first look if the entry contains nested pages.
+For each entry, `renderNavItem(entry)` will first look if the entry contains nested pages.
 If it does, it will set them as children.

 ```js
   {% for menuEntry in Allentries %}